Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Intro: Rooted spanning forests and loop-erased partitioning

-{{\bf Applications of rooted forest measure and LEP:}} In a series of recent works~\cite{avena2018applications,avena2018transfercurrent,avena2018randomforests} we started to explore these new features.
+In a series of recent works~\cite{avena2018applications,avena2018transfercurrent,avena2018randomforests} some general properties of the rooted forest mesure have been explored.
 For example, the roots~\cite[Prop.2.2]{avena2018applications} in $\Phi_q$ form a determinantal point process with kernel given by the RW Green's function, that is: for any $A\subset V$